 If I had to recommend one card to get started, it would be the Chase Sapphire Preferred.
 For more details on how my family makes money with credit card rewards, here is much more on the subject:

 Chase Sapphire Preferred – This card offers a $600 bonus (in the form of 60,000 Chase Ultimate Rewards Points, which are actually worth more like $750 or more if you use it toward travel) just for signing up and spending $4,000 in the first 3 months.
-It does have a $95 per year fee , so after the first year I would recommend calling to get the card downgraded to a no-fee card with similar benefits.
+It does have a $95 per year fee , but many ongoing benefits as well.

 When I first discovered credit card rewards, both my wife and I signed up for the Chase Sapphire Preferred card and added 100,000 points to our balance which more than covered our trip home for our family of 4 for Christmas!

 6. SELLING ON EBAY